TinkerTravel/purescript-config/README.md

 derived from the `name` fields in the records in the description:
 `DB_USER`, `DB_PASSWORD`, `DB_HOST`, `DB_PORT`, `DB_DATABASE`.
 It returns a set
 of incorrect variables (`Left`), or the complete configuration (`Right`).

+### Help

+This interpreter is called `help` and can be found in `Data.Config.Help`.
+It returns a data structure that represents a help document.
+It requires that in addition to `name` fields, you provide `info` fields with documentation.
+Passing the return value of `help` to `renderHelp` (from the same module) will pretty-print the help into a string.